MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/walkthrough-authenticate-web-services-using-oauth.md

     This condition illustrates the problem&mdash;users must use different credentials for [!INCLUDE[prod_short](../developer/includes/prod_short.md)] clients than they do for [!INCLUDE[prod_short](../developer/includes/prod_short.md)] web services.

-## Register the console application in the Microsoft Entra ID tenant
+## Register the console application in the Microsoft Entra tenant

 Although you haven't yet created the console application, the next thing to do is to register it as an application in the same Microsoft Entra ID Directory in which you registered [!INCLUDE[prod_short](../developer/includes/prod_short.md)].
 Having to register the console application in Microsoft Entra ID makes sense because Microsoft Entra ID is the common authority that can issue security tokens that enable client applications to call server applications.